 The trail is made up of seven themed rides, the easiest of which is the flat Lake Wakatipu Ride, starting in central Queenstown.
 Ideal for beginners and families, with cafes en route, it traces the lake edge around to Kelvin Heights with the jagged Remarkables as a stunning backdrop.

-More adventurous riders will enjoy the Two Rivers Ride following a gently undulating path beside the picturesque Kawarau and Shotover rivers.
+More adventurous riders will enjoy the Twin Rivers Trail following a gently undulating path beside the picturesque Kawarau and Shotover rivers.
 Highlights include majestic panoramas and the beautifully restored Shotover Bridge.
-The Gibbston River Ride, meanwhile, winds through simply divine wine country with an unmissable stop-off at iconic Kawarau Bridge – home to the world’s original bungy jump site.
+The Gibbston River Wine Trail, meanwhile, winds through simply divine wine country with an unmissable stop-off at iconic Kawarau Bridge – home to the world’s original bungy jump site.

 There are countless other ride options, made easy with great maps, clear trail signage and multiple access points, as well as conveniently located bike hire, guided rides and shuttle transport.
 The Queenstown Trail has certainly earned its status as a ‘Great Ride’, one of 22 making up the New Zealand Cycle Trail/Nga Haerenga.

-The Queenstown MTB Park, at the top of Bob's Peak is accessed via the Skyline gondola an includes awesome array of downhill trails through mixed forest.
+The Queenstown Mountain Bike Park, at the top of Bob's Peak can be accessed via the Skyline gondola an includes awesome array of downhill trails through mixed forest.
 Mostly intermediate to expert, they offer all sorts of speedy, sweeping, jumping fun stuff as well as grand vistas across Lake Wakatipu.

-For the first time ever, Coronet Peak has opened for summer operations including some epic mountain biking that can be accessed via a re imagined Coronet Express ski lift which now includes Gondola cabins.
-Suitable for intermediate-expert riders, this is set to be an exciting summer ride.
-A good range of passes are available with full Day, Sunset or Season passes on offer and discounts for NZSki 3 Peak Winter Season Pass holders.
+Coronet Peak opens for summer MTB operations including some epic mountain biking that can be accessed via a re imagined Coronet Express ski lift which now includes Gondola cabins.
+Suitable for intermediate-expert riders, with trails ranging from grade 3 to 5.
+A range of passes are available with full Day, Sunset or Season passes on offer and discounts for NZSki 3 Peak Winter Season Pass holders.

 But there’s plenty more where that came from, including cross-country adventures such as Moke Lake Circuit, and the Macetown Track near Arrowtown that illuminates glittering gold rush history as it traces its way into remote hills.